AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

    Not the best way to write code

 -------------------------------------------
-Using Access Types For Recursive Structures
+Using Access Types for Recursive Structures
 -------------------------------------------

 * It is not possible to declare recursive structure